9diov/slides/PITCHME.md

 	join folders A
 	on D.left between A.left and A.right
 	left outer join folders B
-	on D.left betwen B.left and B.right and B.left between A.left and A.right
+	on D.left between B.left and B.right and B.left between A.left and A.right
 	where D.id = <id> and B.id IS NULL
 +++
 ### Children